25 Things You Didn’t Know About Studying Engineering

 Well today, you will learn 25 things you probably didn’t know about studying engineering.
 As usual, this post is brought to you by After School Africa.
 If you are new here, welcome.
 Love videos?
 We are on YouTube.
 Be sure to subscribe to continue exploring opportunities.

-Get Up to $100,000 Student Loan for Your Master in US or Canada - See if you are eligible
+Get Up to $100,000 Student Loan for Your Master in US or Canada - Apply before 31 December 2024 to get as low as 9.99% interest rate

 Got Admission to Study in US or Canada?
 See if you are eligible for international student loan

-1. Petroleum Engineers are the highest paid engineering profession
+1. Petroleum Engineers are the highest-paid engineering profession

 Six of the top ten richest companies in the world by revenue are oil and gas companies.
-And in such high-stake industry, energy companies rely primarily on the expertise of petroleum engineers.
+And in such a high-stake industry, energy companies rely primarily on the expertise of petroleum engineers.
 And petroleum engineers are handsomely compensated.
 The drawback is that petroleum engineers are restricted to a particular industry.

 ALSO WATCH: Top 10 Highest Paying Engineering Jobs in the World 2020